Yoast/wordpress-seo/packages/seo-integration/readme.md

-# SEO Integration `@yoast/seo-integration`
+# `@yoast/seo-integration`

-This package aims to provide a simple solution for integrating an editor with Yoast SEO analyses.
-It combines the functionality of `@yoast/replacement-variables` and `@yoast/seo-store` into a single interface.
-Based on a configuration object, this package spins up the analysis worker, registers the WordPress data store for keeping data, and applies replacement variables.
+This package aims to provide a simple solution for integrating an editor with Yoast.
 It should be the **only** package you need for integrating an editor with the Yoast SEO and readability analysis.
-In the future, this package will include all available Yoast features and replace all other ways of integrating Yoast SEO.
+In the future, this package will include all available Yoast features and replace all other ways of integrating Yoast.

+`@yoast/seo-integration` combines the functionality of `@yoast/replacement-variables` and `@yoast/seo-store` into a single interface.
+It  currently does four things that every editor integration with Yoast has to account for:

+1. Create an analysis worker that can analyze papers.
+2. Manage analysis paper and Yoast form data in a Redux store.
+3. Triggers new analyses whenever this data changes.
+4. Applies replacement variables to paper data before it is sent to the worker for analysis.

 ## Installation & building